hardhats/vista-install-docs/New/InitializeVistA.rst

 Setup your Institution
 ----------------------
 VistA has a very complex structure to deal with the question of: in what hospital are you signed in right now?
 The answer determines the value of the all important variable ``DUZ(2)`` and the API ``SITE^VASITE()``.

 There are five files that are important in that regard: INSTITUTION (#4), STATION NUMBER (TIME SENSITIVE) (#389.9), KERNEL SYSTEM PARAMETERS (#8989.3), MEDICAL CENTER DIVISION file (#40.8), and MASTER PATIENT INDEX (LOCAL NUMBERS) (984.1).
-We will add our Hopstial to the INSTITUTION file first, with the station number 999.
+We will add our Hospital to the INSTITUTION file first, with the station number 999.
 Then we will make sure that the STATION NUMBER file says 999; and then will will point the KERNEL SYSTEM PARAMETERS and MEDICAL CENTER DIVISION to our new Hospital.
 In MASTER PATIENT INDEX, we tell it our station number and the range of numbers for our Integration Control Numbers (ICNs), the number used to identify patients across systems.

 By default, FOIA VistA comes with station number 050, and the institution is called SOFTWARE SERVICE.
 We can't leave that alone because VistA malfunctions with station numbers are are just 2 digits long (050 becomes 50 in code).

 The INSITUTION file is protected from editing by requiring the variable XUMF to be defined.
 That tells us that inside of the VA, the file is updated by something called Standard Terminology Services (STS), which works by sending VistA mail messages of what to update, and VistA creates the entry based on that mail message.
 Normally when you see that, you should stay the hell out of the file: it's standardized and should not be tampered with.
 However, people outside of the VA have no other way to run VistA without updating this file.

 We enter Fileman after setting the XUMF variable.
 Note that in the US, we are supposed to fill the NPI variable, and Fileman won't let me go further without filling it; but I was able to jump forward to avoid answering it.
 Also, note that we have to fill the STATION NUMBER entry twice, once in the field named so, and another time in the coding system multiple.

 .. raw:: html